 You can see the details of your charges (including whether tax was charged) by reviewing your invoices.

 To ensure tax accuracy on your Webflow subscriptions, your billing address needs to be up to date.
-You can make changes to your billing address in your individual or team account:
+You can make changes to your billing address in your Workspace settings.

 A Value Added Tax Identification Number (VAT ID) is used to identify businesses for the collection of taxes for certain countries (including the European Union).
 If you have a VAT ID, when you provide it to Webflow, you establish a business-to-business relationship between your organization and Webflow.
 This business-to-business status, along with your business’s location, determines whether Webflow will charge VAT on purchases and subscriptions.

-You can add or update your VAT ID in your individual or team account:
+You can add or update your VAT ID in your Workspace settings.

-You can add or update your individual account’s VAT ID in either of 2 ways:
+You can add or update your Workspace’s VAT ID in either of 2 ways:

-If your billing address already indicates that you are in a VAT ID supported country, you will automatically see a VAT Number field in your account’s Dashboard.
+If your billing address already indicates that you are in a VAT ID supported country, you will automatically see a VAT Number field in your Workspace Dashboard.

 To add your VAT ID to this field:

-After you’ve saved and submitted your VAT, it will be validated via Stripe (Webflow’s payment processor), and will appear in the Additional info section of your Team’s Settings tab.
-Your VAT ID will also automatically be added to your plan’s invoices.
+After you’ve saved and submitted your VAT, it will be validated via Stripe (Webflow’s payment processor), and will appear in Workspace settings > Billing tab > Additional billing info.
+Your VAT ID will also automatically be added to your Workspace plan’s invoices.
 If there are any validation issues with your VAT ID, you will be notified in your Webflow Dashboard and by email.